I love you. I do. I’ve always loved you. From the moment I first set eyes on your chemical structure – C6H12O6 – I knew you were the one for me.

 So my dear Carbohydrate, I fully support people limiting their refined sugar intake – especially since Fructose and Sucrose “think they all that and a bag o’ chips,” what with their big fat egos.

 Unfortunately, the FEAR SUGAR campaign has backfired in ways that have left people scared shitless of sugar with no real consideration for the quality or quantity of carbohydrate they’re eating.

 No matter which side of the carb fence you’re on, everyone still agrees the devil is in the dose (though the sugar-bashing brigade frequently tends to downplay and gloss over this fact because it goes against biases).

-If people tend to eat clean and healthy, but have a small cup of ice cream once in a while at a birthday party, you know what will happen to them?
-Absolutely nothing!
+If people make consistently healthy food choices but have a small cup of ice cream once in a while at a birthday party, you know what will happen to them?

-If they eat three tubs of ice cream each day washed down with two-litres of cola, then you can bet they’re in for a world of hurt, sooner than later.
+If they eat three big containers of ice cream each day washed down with two-litres of cola, then you can bet they’re in for a world of hurt, sooner than later.

 Did you hear that people are now cutting fruit out of their diets?
 What is this world coming to when people deny themselves nature’s candy?